-Moving to a new home can be a daunting prospect - especially if you have a disability, health concerns or specific requirements, but we're here to help.
+We want you to move into your new home with confidence.
+If you have a disability, health concerns or specific requirements don’t worry, we’re here to help.

-Even if you think the rooms you’ve applied for will meet your needs, you should still fill in the additional requirements section when you make your accommodation application, so that we can help you find a suitable room.
+Even if you think the rooms you’ve applied for will meet your additional needs, you should still fill in the additional requirements section when you make your accommodation application.

 Examples of an additional requirement: